symbiote-h2020/EnablerLogic/README.md

 There are following RAP plugin consumers:
 - for reading resources there is `ReadingResourceListener`
+- for triggering actuator there is `ActuatingResourceListener`
-- for activating actuator and calling service there is `WritingToResourceListener`
+- for invoking service there is `InvokingServiceListener`
 - for beginning and ending subscription there is `NotificationResourceListener`

 Registering and unregistering resources is done by calling `register...` or `unregister...` methods